architecture-first/boa-showcase/docs/programming/Tips-and-Tricks.md

 2) "{\"status\":\"Active\",\"subject\":\"status\",\"message\":\"running\",\"timestamp\":\"2022-07-19T21:13:00.026944684Z[GMT]\"}"
 ```

-The bulletin board shows that the Actor with the expected ID is running and has a recent timestamp.
+The Bulletin board shows that the Actor with the expected ID is running and has a recent timestamp.

 ## If Redis is not available the Actors react

-By default, if Redis is not available, the Actors will notice by their health check every minute.
+By default, if Redis is not available, the Actors will notice by their periodic health check.

 ```java
     /**